Termites: Profile and Information

 Termites can be found on every continent of the world, excluding Antarctica.
 There is a low diversity of termite species in Europe and North America ( with only ten species known in Europe and 50 in North America).

 But, termite species are high in South America, with over 400 species.
-Of the 3,000 termite species that are currently classified, a total of 1,000 are found in Africa, because of the extreme abundance of mounds in certain regions.
+Of the 3,000 termite species currently classified, 1,000 are found in Africa because of the extreme abundance of mounds in certain regions.

-In the northern Kruger National Park alone, approximately 1.1 million active termite molds can be accounted for.
-In Asia, a total of 435 species of termites can be found, and they are mainly distributed in China.
+Approximately 1.1 million active termite molds can be accounted for in the northern Kruger National Park alone.
+In Asia, 435 species of termites can be found, mainly distributed in China.

-Within the Chinese territory, termite species are confined to mild tropical and subtropical habitats in the south of the Yangtze River.
+Within the Chinese territory, termite species are confined to mild tropical and subtropical habitats south of the Yangtze River.

 Because of their soft cuticles, termites do not live in cool or cold places.
 There are three ecological groups of termites: drywood, dampwood, and subterranean.